srishtimishra24/acute-kidney-injury-prediction/README.md

 # SWEMLS Coursework 1 – Acute Kidney Injury Prediction

-This repository contains the submission for **SWEMLS Coursework 1**, which focuses on building a software system to predict the presence of **acute kidney injury (AKI)** from patient blood test data.
+This repository contains the submission for SWEMLS Coursework 1, which focuses on building a software system to predict the presence of acute kidney injury (AKI) from patient blood test data.

-The system trains a model on historical patient data and generates predictions for an unseen dataset in accordance with the provided specification and automated evaluation framework.
+The system trains a machine learning model on historical patient data and generates predictions for an unseen dataset in accordance with the provided specification and automated evaluation framework.
 ---

 ## Problem Description